Veil-Project/veil-project.github.io/en/drafts/2019-02-12-state-of-veil-network.md

 1. We had to include support for fully transparent Basecoin transactions, to support our fair-distribution Proof-of-Work mining phase.

-2. A full RingCT implementation wasn't fully possible, requiring CT transactions for certain scenarios.
+2. A full RingCT implementation wasn't possible, requiring CT transactions for certain scenarios.

 Over time, we will remove both Basecoin and CT transactions altogether, achieving our goal of providing "always-on" full anonymity.
 In the meantime, however, it's important for Veil users to understand the implications of the *current* state of the network.